 He unhooked a red one.
 “These are jet suits.
 Raising your right arm will take you up; lowering it takes you down.
 Twist your wrist to the left and you will go left.
 I’ll leave you to work out right for yourselves.
 Now, I’ll wear this red one because it’s the biggest.
 You two can fight over the green and yellow ones.”

-The lift dropped them onto the dusty surface of Mars and, because they were still only three millimetres tall, the grains of dust looked more like large, roughly shaped, red golf balls.
+The lift dropped them onto the dusty surface of Mars and, because they were still only three millimetres tall, the grains of dust looked more like large, red golf balls.

 Dust lifted from the ground as they soured upwards.
-Hugo crashed into Lily and Lily crashed into Grandad causing everyone to tumble all over the place.
+Hugo crashed into Rumer and Rumer crashed into Grandad causing everyone to tumble all over the place.

 “Whoa!” yelled everyone.

-“But won’t we be too small to see?” asked Lily.
+“But won’t we be too small to see?” asked Rumer.

 “Maybe,” said Grandad, “We’ll find out when we get home.”